-Learn how to cut dragon fruit in this simple guide.
-Cut this soft sweet tropical fruit into cubes, slices, and melon balls perfect for smoothies, fruit bowls and garnishes.
+Learn how to cut and eat dragon fruit, a delicious, healthy tropical fruit.
+Choose a ripe one, peel and cut this colorful fruit into cubes, slices, and melon balls, and use them to prepare smoothies, fruit bowls and garnishes.

 Dragon fruit, also called pitaya, is a vibrant tropical fruit that looks like a prehistoric movie prop with pink skin and green spikes.
-The sweet meat inside the skin is easy to get to and cut into cubes, slices, and melon balls.
-And it's quite easy to turn it into a frosty dragon fruit smoothie, or an energizing smoothie bowl.
+How to cut dragon fruit is rather intuitive.
+The sweet fruit is easy to peel and the meat easily cuts into cubes, slices, and melon balls.
+It's quite easy to turn raw dragon fruit into a frosty dragon fruit smoothie, an energizing pitaya smoothie bowl, and even dragon fruit ice cream.

 What is Dragon Fruit?

 The fruit, which is actually a cactus, grows on vines and to about the size of a baseball.
-It typically has a bright pink skin with green spikes and, if you are lucky, you can find it fresh in the exotic fruit area of your grocery produce.
-Or, more often, find it at specialty Asian markets.
+It typically has a bright pink skin with green spikes.
+You can find dragon fruit fresh in the exotic fruit area of your grocery produce, or in the frozen section.
+It is often likely to be found in Asian markets.

-2. Dice.
-Chop the white flesh into uniform dice or chunks of fruit.
+2. To add it to a fruit salad, dice or chop the white flesh into uniform dice or chunks of fruit.

-3. Spheres.
-Scoop the flesh with a melon ball scooper, so you have white melon balls.
+3. To make melon balls, scoop the flesh with a melon ball scooper, so you have white seeded melon balls.

 Fruit slices can be added to yogurt or oatmeal, or used with a yogurt dip.